Skip to content

 By the time Top Gun came out, I carried a persistent, unspoken nuclear anxiety.
 I’d wake in cold sweats from dreams that began with a siren and ended in a flash.
 If there was unrest in the Middle East—or even a mention of escalation—I braced for World War III.
 My friends never talked about it.
 My parents never seemed worried.
 But I still felt it in my chest: the quiet certainty that something irreversible could happen at any moment.

-Years later, reading Douglas Coupland’s Generation X, I recognized something I hadn’t known could be named.
+Years later, reading Douglas Coupland’s Generation X, I found something akin to community.
 The novel follows three people in suspended adulthood—ironic, adrift, disaffected—and there it was.
 The same dread.
 The same internalized fear of instant erasure.
 They spoke in deadpan voices, but what I heard was an echo.
 A generation moving through optimism with a hairline fracture running beneath it.
-Nuclear anxiety like a low level hum that never entirely faded.
+Nuclear anxiety acted like a low level hum that never entirely faded.

-We remember the ’80s for pastel, neon, high gloss.
-A wonderland of surfaces.
+We remember the ’80s for pastel, neon, and high gloss.
 But beneath every bright colour, the threat of fallout lingered.
 It’s no surprise, then, that cities of that era embedded their own quiet redundancies.
-Not shelters with flags, but voids, reinforcements, unacknowledged designs.
+The marked shelters were on decline, but voids, reinforcements, and unacknowledged designs were everywhere.
 The anxiety was ambient.
 And so was the architecture.

-If the 1950s and '60s were defined by imminent threat and explicit shelter infrastructure, by the time I was a kid, many of the signs had faded and the rooms been repurposed.
-In the decades after Hiroshima and Nagasaki, the anxiety of annihilation became a kind of background radiation, but the aftermath remained: hollowed-out government sub-basements, overbuilt stairwells, evacuation maps yellowing in disused corridors.
+If the 1950s and '60s were defined by imminent threat and explicit shelter infrastructure, by the time I was a kid, many of the rooms been repurposed.
+In the decades after Hiroshima and Nagasaki, the anxiety of annihilation became a kind of background radiation, but the aftermath remained in hollowed-out government sub-basements, overbuilt stairwells, evacuation maps yellowing in disused corridors.

 These were spall from that era, residues of an infrastructure meant to survive a world that had, for an instant, outstripped its own ability to endure.
-Cities became palimpsests of precaution, inscribed not with the expectation of survival, but with the grim calculus that something could be salvaged or at least endured.
+Cities became palimpsests of precaution, inscribed with the grim calculus that something could be salvaged or at least endured.

 At Toronto’s Lawrence Subway Station, there’s a structure known, unofficially, as “the attic.”
 A strange name, especially underground.
 It sits above the train platform but below the street—a reinforced cavity, sealed and ventilated, hovering between function and absence.